kheops2713/portsplit/man/portsplit.md

 **pid** = \<_filename_\>

 Specify a filename that will contain the PID of **portsplit**'s main process.
-It can be used to send signals to **portsplit** such as HUP and TERM to respectively re-read the configuration and exit the program.
+The file is present as long as **portsplit** is running, and is deleted when the program terminates normally.
+It can thus be used to test if the program is running and to send signals such as HUP and TERM to respectively re-read the configuration and exit the program.

 **timeout** = \<_seconds_\>